Arthur Quiller-Couch: Early life

 Arthur Quiller-Couch was born in the town of Bodmin, Cornwall.
 He was the son of Dr Thomas Quiller Couch (d.
 1884), who was a noted physician, folklorist and historian who married Mary Ford and lived at 63, Fore Street, Bodmin, until his death in 1884.
 Thomas was the product of the union of two ancient local families, the Quiller family and the Couch family.
 Arthur was the third in a line of intellectuals from the Couch family.
 His grandfather, Jonathan Couch, was a naturalist, physician, historian, classicist, apothecary, and illustrator (particularly of fish).
 His younger sisters Florence Mabel and Lilian M. were also writers and folklorists.

 Arthur Quiller-Couch had two children.
 His son, Bevil Brian Quiller-Couch, was a war hero and poet, whose romantic letters to his fiancée, the poet May Wedderburn Cannan, were published in Tears of War.
 Kenneth Grahame inscribed a first edition of his The Wind in the Willows to Arthur's daughter, Foy Felicia, attributing Quiller-Couch as the inspiration for the character Ratty.

 Quiller-Couch was educated at Newton Abbot Proprietary College between the late 1870's and early 1880's.
 Thereafter, he also attended Clifton College, and Trinity College, Oxford, where he took a First in Classical Moderations (1884) and a Second in Greats (1886).
 From 1886, Quiller-Couch worked for a brief time as a Classics lecturer at Trinity.
 Thereafter, having gained some journalistic experience in London, mainly as a contributor to The Speaker, he resettled at Fowey in Cornwall during 1891.

 In Cornwall he was an active political worker for the Liberal Party.
 He was knighted in 1910, and in 1928 was made a Bard of the Cornish cultural society Gorseth Kernow, adopting the Bardic name Marghak Cough ('Red Knight').
 He was Commodore of the Royal Fowey Yacht Club from 1911 until his death.
 He was president of the Village Drama Society which was based at Kelly House in Devon.

-Quiller-Couch died at home in May 1944 aged 80, after being slightly injured by a jeep near his home in Cornwall in the preceding March during his daily walk to the Royal Fowey Yacht Club.
+Quiller-Couch died at home in May 1944 aged 80, after being injured by a jeep near his home in Cornwall in the preceding March during his daily walk to the Royal Fowey Yacht Club.

 World War I

-The Duke of Cornwall's Light Infantry 10th Btn.
-(Cornwall Pioneers) was an unusual battalion, having been raised in March 1915, not by the War Office, but by the Mayor and citizens of Truro.
-It initially had only two officers – Colonel Dudley Acland Mills, who had retired from the Royal Engineers six years earlier, and Quiller-Couch, who was devoid of any military experience.
-Neither of them was paid.
-They raised and trained a battalion, which was taken over by the War Office on 24 August 1915.
+On 27 March 1915, Quiller-Couch and Colonel Dudley Acland Mills (a retired officer) formed the Duke of Cornwall's Light Infantry 10th Battalion; on 24 October 1915, the Battalion was taken over by the War Office, which allowed Quiller-Couch to return to his academic post at Cambridge.

+His son Bevil died of Spanish flu in 1919.